MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 ### VSCode Setup

-Visual Studio Code is the go to editor when developing Azure Resource MAnager templates.
+Visual Studio Code is the go to editor when developing Azure Resource Manager templates.
 Its extensibility and configurations makes it a powerful editor of choice.

 ```json